-Panel: Docs Should Focus On Preventing Depression In Pregnant Women, New Moms
+Panel: Doctors Should Focus On Preventing Depression In Pregnant Women, New Moms

 Maria Muzik, an associate professor of psychiatry at the University of Michigan, welcomes the new recommendations.

-"We know that once you have manifest illness, it takes food four to eight weeks to start recovering," says Muzik, who is the co-director of the Women and Infants Mental Health Program at the University of Michigan.
+"We know that once you have manifest illness, it takes a good four to eight weeks to start recovering," says Muzik, who is the co-director of the Women and Infants Mental Health Program at the University of Michigan.
 "During this time, both the mother and the baby and the whole family system is impacted by the illness."

 Studies have shown that perinatal depression hurts not just the mother's health and well-being, but also her partner's and the child's.